krother/space/refactoring.md

 ## 6. Advanced Refactoring Workflow

-Here is a workflow for more complex refactoring:
+Here is a workflow for more complex refactorings:

 1. run tests
 2. define a new interface